Ontario Weeds: Catnip

 Stems & Roots: Stems erect, 40-100cm

-node) on different sides of the square stem at successive nodes, heart-shaped,
+per node) on different sides of the square stem at successive nodes,

-longer than wide, densely covered with short, soft, white hair, especially
+heart-shaped, longer than wide, densely covered with short, soft,

-in dense, whorled clusters in axils of leaves near ends of stems and
+white, in dense, whorled clusters in axils of leaves near ends of

-branches; calyx short, tubular, of 5 united sepals forming a short
+stems and branches; calyx short, tubular, of 5 united sepals forming

-tube with 15 parallel veins and ending in 5 narrow, sharply pointed
+a short tube with 15 parallel veins and ending in 5 narrow, sharply

-soft teeth; corolla dull white with purplish dots, formed from 5 united
+pointed soft teeth; corolla dull white with purplish dots, formed

-end, the upper lip with 2 lobes, the lower lip with 3 lobes; each
+2-lipped at the end, the upper lip with 2 lobes, the lower lip with

-flower producing a cluster of 4 nutlets ("seeds") which
+3 lobes; each flower producing a cluster of 4 nutlets ("seeds")

-are smooth, reddish-brown with 2 white spots at the lower end.
-All
+which are smooth, reddish-brown with 2 white spots at the lower

-parts of the plant have a characteristic odour resembling mint, and
+end.
+All parts of the plant have a characteristic odour resembling

-the whole plant is frequently gray-green due to a dense covering of
+mint, and the whole plant is frequently gray-green due to a dense

 Habitat: Catnip was widely cultivated